choderalab/ensembler/README.md

 scripts can thus be run using any set of data specified in this way, allowing the GatherTargets.py and GatherTemplates.py scripts to be bypassed or modified if necessary.
-The main restrictions are that modified residues (e.g. phosphotyrosine) cannot be included, and that ids and residues in the templates.fa file must match with the template structure files.
+The main restrictions are that modified residues (e.g. phosphotyrosines) cannot be included, and that ids and residues in the templates.fa file must match with the template structure files.